ant0ndz/Animal-Audio-Classification/README.md

 ## Data
 The data is taken from from kaggles compatition named BirdCLEF+ 2025, licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 Link to compatition: https://www.kaggle.com/competitions/birdclef-2025/data

-The folder named "data" contains a zip, which is the original zip downloaded from the compatition.
+The folder named "data" contains a zip, containing partial data from the compatition.
 The folder named "preprocessed data" contains csvs created by "Data Processing.ipynb" for the experiments phase.
-Data in the csvs is modifed and are not the original csvs downloaded.
+Data in the csvs is modifed and are not original.

 ## Licensing